munificent/game-programming-patterns/book/state.markdown

 For each state, we define a class that implements the interface.
 Its methods define the heroine's behavior when in that state.
-In other words, take each case from the earlier switches and move them into their state's class.
+In other words, take each case from the earlier uses of `switch` and move them into their state's class.
 For example:

 ^code ducking-state

-Note that we also moved `chargeTime_` out of Heroine and into the `DuckingState` class.
-This is great: that piece of data is only meaningful while in that state, and now our object model reflects that explicitly.
+Note that we also moved `chargeTime_` out of `Heroine` and into the `DuckingState` class.
+This is great -- that piece of data is only meaningful while in that state, and now our object model reflects that explicitly.

 ### Delegate to the state

-Next, we give the `Heroine` a pointer to her current state and then lose those big switches and delegate to the state instead:
+Next, we give the `Heroine` a pointer to her current state, lose each big `switch`, and delegate to the state instead:

 <span name="delegate"></span>

 ^code gof-heroine

-In order to "change state", we just need to assign `state_` to point to a different `HeroineState` object.
+In order to "change state", we need to assign `state_` to point to a different `HeroineState` object.
 That's the State pattern in its entirety.

 <aside name="delegate">